Blog · Analysis · Last reviewed June 19, 2026

 The Synthetic Song Becomes the Royalty Machine

-AI music is not only a copyright fight.
-It is a streaming-institution problem: synthetic supply, fake listeners, disclosure metadata, recommendation systems, and royalty pools now govern what counts as music work.
+The copyright fight gets the headlines, but AI music is really a streaming-institution problem: synthetic supply, fake listeners, disclosure metadata, recommendation systems, and royalty pools now govern what counts as music work.

 The Upload Flood